Utah Administrative Code

-(9) failing to advise the insurance commissioner of any change that has reduced the surety's net worth below the minimum required for licensure;
+(9) failing to advise the commissioner of any change that has reduced the bail bond agency's net worth below the minimum required for licensure;

 (11) offering consideration or gratuities to jail personnel or peace officers or inmates under any circumstances which would permit the inference that said consideration was offered to induce bonding referrals or recommendations;